IndigoIago/GottaCatchThemAll/PRESS-RELEASE.md

 ## What Iago is saying about CatchEmAll ##
+… Iago doesn’t need words.
+You should already know how great he thinks this is.

 ## You’ve practically already joined... ##
 If you have a Google+ or Facebook (or OKCupid?) account, you’re ready to join!
 Log in to CatchEmAll from one of those sites and we’ll assemble your beginning profile for you!